lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 I will be using the Options API and a `render` function for this example.

 The first thing we need to do is separate the slots.
-For example if the usage is like this:
+I will use the following example for development:

 ```html
 <template>